What is layout in animation?

 The job of a layout artist in computer-aided animation is similar to a cinematographer in live-action.
 The layout team can prepare several versions of each scene to give the director and editorial team options when putting the final product together.

-They start with animation storyboard or animatic in close collaboration with the director.
+They start with an animation storyboard or animatic in close collaboration with the director.
 Layout artists take the prepared material from pre-production and begin creating the shots in a 3D environment using proxy models and environments.

 Sometimes layout artists roughly animate a character or at least make it move from one place to another; to give the animators a starting point from which they can fully flesh out the characters’ movements and expressions.
-In fact, the character animation done at this stage is very basic and temporary, but the camera moves made by a layout artist will usually find its way to the final animation.
+In fact, the character animation done at this stage is very basic and temporary, but the camera moves made by a layout artist will usually find their way to the final animation.

 Some responsibilities of a layout artist in a 3D animation studio